auth0/terraform-provider-auth0/docs/guides/generate_terraform_config.md

 Follow the interactive prompts to complete the authentication process.

 Authenticating as a user is the simplest and quickest way to authenticate with the CLI but authenticating as a machine is also a valid option.
 However, it is recommended to use a separate machine-to-machine client than the one created in step 1.

+~> It is required to authenticate the Auth0 CLI and TF provider to the same domain.
+The resulting auto-generated configuration is portable thereafter.

 ## 4. Run `tf generate` Command